 Infant Baptism: The most common time for Baptism is during one’s infancy.
 When parents bring their child forward for infant baptism, they along with their godparents commit to passing on their faith in Christ to the child.
 The grace that flows through the sacrament is strengthened through a faithful family and active participation in the Christian community.

-Scheduling: To schedule a baptism for your child, please contact Jeni Lengerich, Director of Faith Formation, in the parish office.
+Scheduling: To schedule a baptism for your child, please contact Jeni Lengerich Pleiss, Director of Faith Formation, in the parish office.

 Baptisms should be scheduled three months in advance of the proposed date and typically do not occur during Lent, except for life-threatening emergencies.
 Baptisms are held twice a month; please check with the Director of Faith Formation for those dates.